Guides

 8. Australia

-Australia is one of the few countries that boast of low initial solar energy installment costs and great incentives.
+Australia is one of the few countries with genuinely low initial solar energy installment costs and great incentives.

 This represents 12.959GW of PV installations, with 3.290GW being installed in the previous year.